lucascolley/lucascolley.github.io/lucascolley/content/about.md

 ## Other Interests

-In my free time, I enjoy contributing to [Open Source Software](#open-source-software), listening to [music](../music/), running, playing football and pool, and video games.
+In my free time, I enjoy contributing to [free and open source software](#open-source-software), listening to [music](../music/), running, playing football and pool, and video games.

 I am broadly interested in politics, particularly in politics which aims to